50 Packing Tricks to Memorize Before Your Next Trip

 Bring a bottle of rubbing alcohol

-If you have room in your toiletry bag, pour rubbing alcohol into a spray bottle so you can disinfect on the go, suggests Walker-Craft.
+If you have room in your toiletry bag (speaking of, this Bagsmart toiletry bag is our all-time favorite), pour rubbing alcohol into a spray bottle so you can disinfect on the go, suggests Walker-Craft.
 “Alcohol can be used for sanitizing hands, spraying and wiping down surfaces before eating, and even for cleaning public toilets before using them,” she says.
-Plus, bring these other essentials every traveler needs in their toiletry kit.

 Avoid a wrinkled suit